 Question: Hi Pastor.
 I saw a bumper sticker today that made me think of you and a potential question for your blog: “Orthodoxy – Believing the truth since AD 33”.
-This made me wonder – have there been reform movements for the Orthodox Church as there has been for the Roman Church?
+This made me wonder – have there been reform movements for the Orthodox Church as there has been for the Roman Church and Protestantism?

 Frank answers: Bumper stickers are slogans that exaggerate in order to convey a particular message.
 The message here is that the Orthodox Church goes back to the beginnings of Christianity, received the truth, and has not deviated from it in 2,000 years.
 History, of course, is a lot more complicated than that.
 In fact, without development there is no history.
 And Orthodoxy has a history!
 The development of “orthodoxy” as a concept of “right teaching” occurred as the church responded to teachings that would call essential truths about God, Christ, Holy Spirit, creation, salvation, sanctification, sacraments, etc. into question and required definition.
 That means “orthodoxy” itself is a developed response to views and values that would then be defined as heresies (“partial truths”).
 (A definition of “heresy” I learned many years ago is that it picks up one truth and runs roughshod with it.)

-In terms of other doctrines essential to Orthodoxy: the doctrine of Mary as God-bearer (Theotokos) was defined as such by the Council of Ephesus in 431 (which affirmed Christ as true God); the defense of icons of Christ in the Church was settled by the seventh ecumenical council, the Second Council of Constantinople in 787 (which affirmed Christ as true man); the Orthodox idea of salvation as deification (theosis) was defined by St. Maximus the Confessor in the seventh century.
+In terms of other doctrines essential to Orthodoxy: the doctrine of Mary as God-bearer (Theotokos) was defined as such by the Council of Ephesus in 431 (which affirmed Christ as true God); the defense of icons of Christ in the Church was settled by the seventh ecumenical council, the Second Council of Nicea, in 787 (which affirmed Christ as true man); the Orthodox idea of salvation as deification (theosis) was defined by St. Maximus the Confessor (ca. 675/76–749) in the seventh century.
 The foregoing indicates how important the seven defined “Ecumenical Councils” are to Orthodoxy.

 A church body that takes changeless truth as part of its self-definition (Orthodoxy means “right teaching”) is going to be slow to recognize or accept reform.
 Moreover, the Eastern Church has been, from time to time, under Muslim rule and experienced suppression unlike that experienced in the Western Church.
-Each of the historic Eastern patriarchates—Antioch, Alexandria, Jerusalem, and finally Constantinople itself—fell to Muslim conquest.
+Each the historic Eastern patriarchates—Antioch, Alexandria, Jerusalem, and finally Constantinople itself, fell to Muslim conquest.
 Only the Church in the northern Slavic lands (Kiev, Moscow) retained their independence.
 In 1589 an autonomous Patriarchate of Moscow was recognized by the other four Eastern patriarchates.
-It proclaimed itself as the “third Rome” (after the first Rome, and Constantinople, the second Rome).
+It proclaimed itself as the “third Rome” (after the first Rome, and Constantinople).

 A Church that cannot openly evangelize turns within and the celebration of the Divine Liturgy became the most defining feature of Orthodoxy.
-The subtle differences between the various ethnic and linguistic versions of the Divine Liturgy and the monastic influences on the ordo (i.e. Studite, Sabaitic) tend to elude the non-Orthodox.
-The fact that the Divine Liturgy actually evolved over the centuries sometimes also tends to elude Orthodox worshipers.
-But all worshipers have experienced it as “heaven on earth.”
+The subtle differences between the various ethnic and linguistic versions of the Divine Liturgy tend to elude non-Orthodox.
+The fact that the liturgy evolved over the centuries tends to elude Orthodox worshipers.
+All worshipers have experienced it as “heaven on earth.”
 But the late Father Alexander Schmemann demonstrated the layers of tradition that produced the Byzantine Divine Liturgy as we know it today, primarily the blending of the cathedral and monastic traditions– the Typicon or Use of the Great Church of Hagia Sophia in Cionstantinople and the Typicon of the St. Sabas Monastery in the Judean desert — that produced “the Byzantine synthesis.”
 [See Alewxander Schmemann, Introduction to Liturgical Theology (London: The Faith Press and Portland, ME: The American Orthodox Press, 1966; reprinted by St. Vladimir’s Seminary Press).]

 Orthodox Christians in Eastern Europe lived under atheistic Communism for many decades.
 As emigrés to the West they live in countries that historically have no (or very little) connection to Orthodox cultural history and that were saturated with secularism.
-Secularism means ordering human life in this world without reference to God.
 Leading Orthodox theologians in the West have pointed out that living as a minority in an alien culture is nothing new for Christians, especially for Orthodox Christians.
 Orthodoxy has much to offer modern and especially postmodern people.
 Indeed, many young adults in the West, looking for authenticity in religion, are discovering the appeal of Orthodoxy.
-A new missionary zeal will itself renew the Orthodox Churches, if such a fire can be lighted.
-In North America the Divine Liturgy is increasingly celebrated in English, especially in the Orthodox Church in America (OCA), which was granted autocephaly (self-rule) by the Patriarch of Moscow.
-Moscow claimed the authority to do this since it laid claim to having first evangelized in North America (Alaska was Russian territory before it was purchased by the U.S.).
+A new missionary zeal will itself renew the Orthodox Churches.
+In North America the Divine Liturgy is increasingly celebrated in English, especially in the Orthodox Church in America and the Antiochian Syrian Orthodox Church.
+Orthodox liturgy has always been in the vernacular liturgy of the people who celebrate it, whether Greek or Syriac or Slavonic or Arabic or Coptic or Ethiopian or Armenian or Georgian, etc.

-Some theologians have urged their fellow believers to accept that they are appointed to live in this time in an alien and pluralistic culture that spans a wide range of religious and secular thought.
+Some theologians have urged their fellow believers to accept that they are appointed to live in this time of an alien and pluralistic culture that spans a wide range of religious and secular thought.
 One of those voices was one of the most preeminent Orthodox theologians in America in the mid-20th century, Fr.
 Georges Florovsky.
 He wrote that Orthodox scholars must leave behind their old antagonist attitude toward the West and enter into dialogue, confident that they have something to offer.
-His Ways of Russian Theology (1937) not only opened up to the West the riches of Russian theology but also gave Orthodox theologians in the West a positive mission.

 Pastor Frank Senn